 Anyone interested in forehead lift surgery should consult a competent facial plastic surgeon.
 During the initial visit, the surgeon makes a thorough evaluation of the forehead and eyebrows to determine whether surgery is indicated.
 He will then discuss any questions and concerns related to the surgery.
-People with receding hairlines or high foreheads may not be suitable candidates, or may choose to have a modification of the standard forehead or brow lift.
+People with receding hairlines or high foreheads may not be suitable candidates or may choose to have a modification of the standard forehead or brow lift.

 In addition to the skill of the surgeon, the patient’s realistic expectations about the results of the surgery and his general emotional state are important considerations.
 Mental attitude is as important as the ability to heal in evaluating candidates for facial plastic surgery.

-Once surgery is agreed upon, pre-operative photographs are taken to help the surgeon plan the operation.
+Once the surgery is agreed upon, pre-operative photographs are taken to help the surgeon plan the operation.
 These photographs usually are compared with similar ones taken sometime after surgery and serve as a permanent before-and-after record of the results.

 How A Forehead Lift Is Done

 Usually, an incision is placed within the hairline and runs across the top of the forehead.
 The forehead and brows are raised to their original position and the muscles responsible for furrows and frown lines are weakened or divided.
-Your head may be lightly bandaged after skin is repositioned and sutured.
+Your head may be lightly bandaged after the skin is repositioned and sutured.